Product requirements when importing clothing

 Product requirements

-There is a European directive (2001/95/EC) for general product safety (in Dutch).
 All products entering the European market must be safe.
 Additional specific product requirements apply to clothing and textiles.

 European regulation on textile products

 The European Regulation on Textile Products (European Regulation No. 1007/2011) ensures that consumers know what textile fibres their clothes and other textile products are made of at the time of purchase.
-The regulation contains provisions on labelling and fibre names.
+The regulation contains rules on labelling and fibre names.

 REACH